majick/entry/README.md

 ### API

-- `POST /api/new`, Create a new paste, expects FormData with the fields: `Content, CustomURL, EditPassword`
+- `POST /api/new`, Create a new paste, expects FormData with the fields: `Content, CustomURL, EditPassword, ViewPassword, ExpireOn, GroupName, GroupSubmitPassword`
 - `POST /api/edit`, Edit an existing paste, expects FormData with the fields: `OldContent, OldCustomURL, OldEditPassword, NewContent, NewCustomURL, NewEditPassword`
 - `POST /api/delete`, Delete an existing paste, expects FormData with the fields: `CustomURL, EditPassword`
 - `POST /api/decrypt`, Decrypt an encrypted paste, expects FormData with the fields: `ViewPassword, CustomURL`